alexandergknoll/php-email-verification/README.md

-# PHP Email Validator
+# PHP Email Verification

 ## Description

-PHP Email Validator is a set of simple scripts to validate email addresses.
-Upon completion of an opt-in form, an email is produced with a 'validation' link.
+PHP Email Verification is a set of simple scripts to verify email addresses.
+Upon completion of an opt-in form, an email is produced with a 'verification' link.

 ## Features